Project Manager vs Product Manager: What’s the difference?

-Project Manager vs Product Manager: We hear these two roles being thrown around interchangeably more and more these days.
-Both go under the acronym PM, and while they both are managing something, they have different roles and responsibilities.
-In this article, we’ll go through their key differences in their responsibilities, roles and skills.
+Project Manager vs Product Manager: these roles have significant crossover, and sometimes we use the terms interchangeably.
+However, they have different roles and responsibilities.
+In this article, we’ll go through their key differences in their responsibilities, roles, and skills.

 What is Project vs Product ?

-The Project Management Institute defines a project as a temporary arrangement with a ‘defined beginning and end in time, and therefore defined scope and resources.’
+The Project Management Institute defines a project as a temporary arrangement with a ‘defined beginning and end in time, and therefore defined scope and resources’.
 The main goal of a project is to create a deliverable product for an organisation.
-The project team is typically disbanded at the completion of that goal.
+The organisation typically disbands the project team at the completion of that goal.

-On the other hand, a product is a system or solution that is created and maintained to solve both the customer and business problems with the main goal of achieving the most market value.
-It can come in many different forms such as a good, service, platform, application and many more.
-Unlike a project, a product does not have a defined end date and can be continually updated to suit the market need’s until the product becomes obsolete.
-As a result, product teams are often maintained on a longer term to keep consistency.
+On the other hand, a product is a system or solution created to solve the problems of the customer and business.
+A product has the main goal of achieving the most market value.
+It can come in many different forms such as a good, service, platform, or application.
+Unlike a project, a product does not have a defined end date.
+Therefore, the product manager can continually update the product to suit the market needs.
+As a result, organisations often maintain product teams long term to keep consistency.

-So while a product is a solution to a problem, need or demand, a project is the way the solution (or product) is created.
+So, while a product is a solution to a problem or demand, a project is the way the solution (or product) is created.

 What is Project Management vs Product Management?